 Most-Overlooked Tax Breaks for the Newly Divorced

 The last thing you need after a divorce is another problem to deal with.
-So, to reduce your stress, here are 7 tips to make your return to single life a little more tax-friendly.
+So, to reduce your anxiety level, here are 7 tips to make your return to single life a little more tax friendly.
+Although splitting up is never easy, there's no reason to unnecessarily add extra stress.

 Your marital status as of December 31 controls your filing status.
-So, if you split up but were not yet officially divorced before the end of last year, you can still file a joint return (which is likely to save you money) or choose the married-filing-separately status for your 2020 tax return.
+So, if you split up but aren't officially divorced before the end of the year, you can still file a joint return (which is likely to save you money) or choose the married-filing-separately status for the tax return you file for the year you separate.
 You can also file as head of household (and get the benefit of a bigger standard deduction and gentler tax brackets) if you lived apart from your spouse for the last six months of the year, file separate returns, had a dependent living with you for more than half of the year, and paid more than half of the upkeep for your home.

 Once you're divorced, you can file as a head of household (if you have a dependent living with you for more than half of the year and you pay for more than half of the upkeep for your home) or as a single taxpayer.